It is 2026. The App Store is a jungle.

 Best For: Cramming for a specific exam.

 If you have a biology test on Friday, use Quizlet.
-It’s the king of standard flashcards.
+It’s the king of standard flashcards for learning and memorizing set material.

 - The Pros: Massive library of user-created decks.